Physical Health

 What we fund

-- People living with acute, chronic, or degenerative conditions
+- People living with acute, chronic, or degenerative physical conditions

 - People living with physical disabilities